 The influencers that are at the heart of influencer marketing might not hold the same amount of influence or have as large of a community as those celebrities of the past.
 That is the point: With the democratization of first content distribution and then content creation, it was only inevitable until influence as we know it became democratized as well.
 We are all influenced by different people, content, and mediums, and while celebrities are still influential entities, it is without doubt that more and more entities creating content and developing communities on social media have emerged and often hold influence over niche communities.
 These influencers might not be able to sway the opinion of millions, but even being able to influence the purchasing decision of hundreds or thousands of people can provide companies with lucrative avenues to incite word of mouth marketing in a generation where advertisements are distrusted more and more.

-The State of Influencer Marketing in 2018: Continued Growth and Breadth
+Continued Growth and Breadth

 From all accounts, influencer marketing continues to increase and expand in the following areas: